LivingHopeDev/task-management-app/README.md

 The API functionalities includes:

-1. Display tasks - Stored tasks in the memory can be accessed.
+1. Display tasks - Stored tasks in the database can be accessed.
 An endpoint that shows all the tasks which will include the title,description,dueDate,status and id.
 2. Delete task.
 3. Add task.
 4. Update task.